Great Wagon Road: History

 Today, it is possible to experience many segments of the old road by car, by bike, or even on foot.
 Although most of the road has seen profound changes, some areas retain scenery much as the pioneers encountered it.

-Summary
+Road description

 The following tables summarize the segments of the Great Wagon Road, with links to details on each section and a Google map showing the current roads and a satellite view of the area.

 Note: The segments and distances are approximations; actual paths varied constantly with fallen trees, floods, etc.